Why choose this course

 Associate Professor Konstantin Konstantinov is an Associate Professor at the ISEM and is Group Leader of the Nano Ceramics for Health Protection team.
 Assoc.
 Prof. Konstantinov is working on several research directions including advanced energy storage composites for supercapacitors, and he is also focusing on biological protection and cancer treatment using nanoceramics.
 These applications include:

-- Design and engineering of multifunctional nano-particles for cancer related theranostic applications (in collaboration with the Illawarra Health and Medical Research Institute (IHMRI))
+- Design and engineering of multifunctional nano-particles for cancer related theranostic applications

 - Radiation assisted cancer therapy using high Z ceramic nanomaterials (in collaboration with Centre for Medical Radiation Physics (CMRP))